mjoynes-wombat-web/marwynn.net/src/articles/markdown/2018-08-10-crab-trap-alpha.md

 </TransitionGroup>
 ```

 The CSSTransition component also gives me classes which I can use in my CSS to make an animation.
 These class names are defined in the `classNames="number"` portion of the code.
 This acts as the prefix to a set of classes.
 When the span is entering it is first given a `number-enter` class and then immediately a `number-enter-active` class.
 This allows you to apply initial css using `.number-enter` and then any transition changes to `.number-enter-active`.
 Finally, once the time is up, it applies a `number-enter-done` class if you want to make changes for the final entry state.
-The same things happens for the unmounting component but with the suffixes of `-exit` and `-exit-active`.
+The same things happens for the un-mounting component but with the suffixes of `-exit` and `-exit-active`.
 Since the component is gone at the end of the time there is no class with `-exit-done`.

-The difficulty increases by 1 for every 10 points scored.
+The difficulty increases 1 for every 10 points scored.
 The GameBoard is then re-initialized to accommodate the increase in hiding spots and crabs.
 The number of hiding spots and crabs gets capped out at a certain point due to screen size and to keep the processing load at a manageable level.
 However, the crabs continue to get faster at each difficulty.

 ## What I Learned